yangyingchao/neocmakelsp/README.md

 This branch is aimed to make neocmakelsp works better with my emacs workflow.

 Main changes:

+1. **PURE LSP SERVER**
-1. `tower-lsp` --> `async-lsp` for better support for 'shutdown' request
+2. `tower-lsp` --> `async-lsp` for better support for 'shutdown' request
-2. remove lots of async tasks: can't understand them good enough for now.
+3. remove lots of async tasks: can't understand them good enough for now.
-3. no more tcp connection, only STDIN.
+4. no more tcp connection, only STDIN.
-4. snippets support (ported to upstream)
+5. snippets support (ported to upstream)
-5. cmake-lint (ported to upstream)
+6. cmake-lint (ported to upstream)

 # CMake LSP implementation based on Tower and Tree-sitter